 Figure 5 provides an example of a process map your analyses could produce.
-The map reflects a selective extraction of analytic results to tell the story of a water-related challenge.
+The map tells the story of a water-related challenge you face and possible action areas you could pursue to address it.
 In this case, the challenge is water quality deterioration from sediment runoff.
 The water system deficiency is a lack of land-use standards that prevent sediment from reaching surface water, and the water resource system driver is an expansion of agricultural activity that has increased the sediment load beyond the assimilative capacity of the water body.
-In this case, a variety of actions are considered:
+In this case, a variety of actions are worth considering:

-- A direct intervention (that is, stepping around the water system) with local farmers to improve land management practices (Action Area A); - Three interventions-collective actions that blend into a single integrated approach directed at altering water governance and regulation as it applies to agricultural land use practices (Action Areas B, C, and D).
+- A direct intervention with local farmers to improve land management practices (Action Area A); or - Three interventions-collective action areas that blend into a single integrated approach-directed at altering water governance and regulation of the water management system as it applies to agricultural land use practices (Action Areas B, C, and D).